puppetlabs/puppet-docs/source/pe/3.7/trouble_windows.markdown

 ### Installation

 The Puppet MSI package will not overwrite an existing entry in the puppet.conf file.
-As a result, if you uninstall the package, then reinstall the package using a different puppet master hostname, Puppet won't actually apply the new value if the previous value still exists in [`<data directory>`][datadirectory]`\etc\puppet.conf`.
+As a result, if you uninstall the package, then reinstall the package using a different Puppet master hostname, Puppet won't actually apply the new value if the previous value still exists in [`<data directory>`][datadirectory]`\etc\puppet.conf`.

 In general, we've taken the approach of preserving configuration data on the system when doing an upgrade, uninstall or reinstall.